What is Missoula County Doing About...?

 Riverwalk Crisis Center: Missoula County, in partnership with local healthcare providers, opened the Riverwalk Crisis Center in fall 2023.
 The Center is a community-based facility for people experiencing a behavioral health crisis.

 The result of years-long collaboration between healthcare providers, government officials and representatives from local government and community agencies, the Riverwalk Crisis Center provides people in a behavioral health crisis with rapid, short-term assessment and treatment in a calm, therapeutic environment.
-It will be open 24 hours a day, seven days a week, 365 days a year to provide a safe, welcoming space for people to stabilize and connect with the care and resources they need.

 People experiencing a behavioral health crisis often end up in the emergency department or jail if there is no other place for them to go, and local government leaders, healthcare agencies and community members have long identified the need for a 24-hour walk-in mental health care center.
 Approximately 30% of patients in Providence St. Patrick Hospital’s Emergency Department go there due to a behavioral health need, and the Riverwalk Crisis Center provides a more effective, cost-efficient option for treating them.